-Baabaa Yaagaa is the most memorable famous character of Slavic or Eastern European or Russian fairytales - several Eastern European cultural groups.
+Baabaa Yaagaa is the most memorable famous character of Slavic or Eastern European or Russian fairy tales - several Eastern European cultural groups.
 They are three sisters with the same name.
 She is a supernatural being and is depicted as a deformed and ferocious looking old woman.
 She flies around in a mortar containing a pestle with a broom in her hand sweeping the way behind her.

-Her hut is also famous.
+Her hut is also famous and unique.
 It is in a deep forest standing usually on chicken legs.
 It is a doorless and windowless log cabin, built upon supports made from the stumps of two or three closely grown trees cut at the height of eight to ten feet.
 The stumps, with their spreading roots, give a good impression of "chicken legs."
 The only access into the cabin is via a trapdoor in the middle of the floor.
 But variations are available.
 Besides it always turns round and round, unless somebody asks it to stop.

 In 1948, Russian two archaeologists discovered small huts of the described type with traces of corpse cremation and circular fences around them.
 The fence of her hut is decorated with human skulls whose eye holes shine with fire in the night.

 In modern Russian language Baabaa means grandmother.
 Her name fist appeared in Russian grammar in 1755.
 Baabaa Yaagaa's name is used to scare children of Bosnia, Croatia, Serbia etc countries.
 Several books are available on this figure.